RetroCirce/MusicLDM/README.md

 </p>

-MusicLDM is a text-to-music generation model that is only trained on 10000 songs from [Audiostock Dataset](https://github.com/LAION-AI/audio-dataset/blob/main/data_collection/README.md).
+MusicLDM is a text-to-music generation model that is only trained on 10000 songs.
 In the paper, we explore how the text-to-music generation models have the potential behavior to plagarize its training data for the generation output.
 We propose a latent-audio-mixup method to reduce the plagarism rate and enhance the novelity of the generation.

+**Important Notice**

+**The Hugging Face support is temporarily shut down, we will notify the time when it is released again.**

 Generation demos: [musicldm.github.io](https://musicldm.github.io/).